Thursday, 21 April 2016

 But, why the pearl roundel design, what is its appeal?

-This pattern was supposedly adopted in Central Asia, specifically Sogdia, from Sasanian art, even though more ancient sources are to be considered.
-Curiously enough, it is found also in the art of the nomadic populations of the Asian steppes in ancient times, like Scythian and Sarmatian artifacts testify.
-And, curiously, a likely device appears to be depicted in the Pazyryk carpet, part of a Scythian king's burial treasure (curiously enough, one decorating band in the Pazyrik shows the four directional motif likewise, although the two not being linked in a specific format yet alternating to figural depiction).
-Despite it is difficult to ascertain the relations the Schytians had with their eastern counterparts, they possibly had more than some.
-The habit of adapting and appropriating imagery a factor to be always considered among these moving empires.
+This pattern was adopted in Central Asia, specifically Sogdia, from Sasanian art, even though more ancient sources are to be considered.
+Likewise, it is found in the art of the nomadic populations of the steppes, like Scythian and Sarmatian artefacts testify.
+And, a similar device appears to be depicted in the Pazyryk carpet, part of a Scythian king's burial treasure, perhaps using Achaemenid-inspired designs.
+Despite it being difficult to ascertain the artistic relations between these cultures, the habit of adapting and adopting formulas and motifs shaped these moving empires's artistic output.

 Scythian disk, 200-1 BC, The Metropolitan Museum